Back in the day...

 When it arrived, I got started putting it together.
 There was no assembly instruction manual included with the printer, but there was a very thorough parts list and a link to a PDF containing the assembly instructions.
 Within the PDF, there were links to YouTube videos for many of the assembly steps, so assembly was easy (to me).

 This kit isn't for the beginner.
 It requires a lot of thinking and problem solving.
-If you want a printer that you can just take out of the box and start printing after a few minor adjustments, you'll want to spend a bit more money and go with a Creality CR-10 or other such commercial printer.
+If you want a printer that you can just take out of the box and start printing after a few minor adjustments, you'll want to spend a bit more money and go with a Creality CR-10 or other such commercial printer (like the Ender 3).
 This kit was less than $200, but you'll spend the difference in the time it takes to get it up and running effectively.
 It's a trade off between time and money.
 I really enjoy tricky and puzzling endeavors, so this was the perfect kit for me.

 It took me about 5-6 hours to put it together as I went slowly to make sure I didn't overlook anything.
 There's a lot of information about this printer on the web, but you have to search Google and Facebook to find it.
 Once located, there are many people who can help you with your assembly if you should run into any problems.
 I ran into a few beginner issues that I quickly solved by simply searching for the solution on YouTube or Google.